Email: nicholas.connolly@oist.jp

 Recent Presentations

-March 2023 invited presentation at 2023 YITP Quantum Error Correction Workshop at the University of Kyoto: Fast Erasure Decoder for a Class of Quantum LDPC Codes (https://arxiv.org/abs/2208.01002)
+March 2023/2024 invited presentations at the 2023/2024 YITP Quantum Error Correction Workshops at the University of Kyoto: VH Decoder for HGP Codes in the Erasure Channel (2024); Fast Erasure Decoder for a Class of Quantum LDPC Codes (2023) (https://arxiv.org/abs/2208.01002)

 February 2023 poster presentation at QIP2023: Fast Erasure Decoder for a Class of Quantum LDPC Codes (https://arxiv.org/abs/2208.01002)